SherwinAllen/styx/README.md

 ## Smartwatch Module

 The Smartwatch module operates using wireless ADB through the standard developer mode, allowing investigators to collect data without the need to root or modify the device.
+The watch used in the testing of this pipeline is the WearOS galaxy watch 4.

 It is capable of extracting a wide range of forensic artifacts, including:
 - System logs